IceRaptor/BTDevNotes/Modeling.md

 #### Common Mistakes

 * Model throwing an NRE that you can't figure out?
-Did you make sure to add a camoholder object, with 6 patterns?
+** Did you make sure to add a camoholder object, with 6 patterns?
 They can all be the same, but it needs to be present.
+** When you copied your meshes from _whole to _dmg, did they end up with a (1) in the name?
+This will cause the NRE.
+You need to rename them without the parenthesis to work properly.
 * Material not loading?
 Make sure you name it CUMODELNAMEbase and CUMODELNAMEweapons.
 For the `chrprfmech_curifleman3base-001` assetbundle, that means the names must be `curifleman3base` and `curifleman3weapons`.
 Camos are just `curifleman3_camo0`.
 * Model not loading, but no NRES?
 Make sure your donor j_Root is under bones/.
 CU will look to match using the /bones object, so leaving it out will cause subtle weird errors.
 * Top level under your assetbundle (i.e. `chrprfmech_curifleman3base-001`) needs to be bones/, mesh/, and camoholder.

+#### MISC NOTES
+Weapon prefabs in simgame may be getting camo patterns / multiple mats?
+Resetting mat directly fixes the corruption
+- Using the same mesh name as a native prefab causes it to go crazy
+- Direct import from blender doesn't see to work for legs; complains about missing bones.
+May be the missing avatar?
+Whereas Transient's imports has an avatar associated with the meshes...
+- Had to import from Transient's import, then MUST use bones & meshes that exactly match
+  - You MUST manually reset each bind point (it links back to the copied prefab)
+- position body using j_QuadBody orientation; cannot change it during game via BTDebug
+- hardpointdatadef MUST include a hardpointdata section for any mounted location; otherwise CU skips it.
+They should be empty, but must be present
+- Need to test blender direct import for quad legs; will just a vertex weight against skele give enough of a link for CU?
+The standard process links via mesh painting, with FBX importer plugin will blender work?
+- DO NOT FUCKING COPY j_root/ and mesh DIRECTLY.
+CLONE THE IMPORT (chrprfmech_battlemasterBase-001) AND RENAME IT.
+FUCK.

 ## Legacy Workflow